 Moisturize from head to toe

 For many people, cold weather makes their skin really dry.
 Though it can be difficult to keep your skin hydrated in cold weather, there are a myriad of moisturizers out there that you can use.
 Before heading out, hydrate your body from head to toe.
 The best time to use a moisturizer is when your skin is slightly damp.
 Therefore, you may want to take a shower first.
 Ideally, your moisturizer should contain alpha hydroxy acids, lactic acid, or glycolic acid.
 These ingredients can keep your skin moisturized for a longer period of time.
 In addition to moisturizing, you should look into anti-aging creams.
 There are different anti-aging creams that can suit your specific skin type.
-If you want to figure out what skincare routine works best for you, you can take an online skin care quiz — it’s fun and easy!

 You don’t have to sacrifice your youthful looking skin for some winter fun.
 Just remember to bring these three essential items with you on your trip.
 You can find these products at any grocery store or pharmacy.
 To minimize stress and anxiety, buy these essentials before you’re at the ski resort.
 With the right tips and products, you’ll see that you can enjoy the great outdoors without damaging your skin.
 Get ready for a snow-packed adventure!